-- Our courses have received a remarkable 98.5% positive rating from previous attendees - we like to think these reviews tell you all you need to know, really.
+- Our courses have received a remarkable 98.5% positive rating from previous attendees - we like to think these reviews say it all.

-- Many screenwriting courses are led by people with limited industry credentials, who are often on the periphery of the business.
+- Many screenwriting courses are led by people with limited industry credentials, often on the periphery of the business.
 Ours, are not.

 - This is one of the very rare UK screenwriting courses led by a CURRENT, industry-trusted script editor presently assessing scripts for the top companies.
 All courses you read about will claim to be led by "industry professionals", but this one actually is.
 We are sponsored by Paramount Pictures & The Curtis Brown Group.

 - Finally - it's a harsh truth for many graduates but the industry pays little attention to degree courses in screenwriting.
 You can spend 3 years of your life and thousands of pounds on something that will not carry any weight with anyone.
 It is far smarter and kinder on your wallet to attend short courses, absorb screenwriting theory, read tons of scripts, and WRITE very, very hard.
 Degrees won't get you work, your writing will...